hb2d87/mdvr/README.md

      obsidian-reader
    ```

-   If you have multiple vaults inside a parent directory, simply mount the parent directory.
-OWR will automatically detect the subdirectories and let you switch between them dynamically in the Configuration menu.
+   If you have multiple vaults inside a parent directory, simply mount the parent directory. mdvr will automatically detect the subdirectories and let you switch between them dynamically in the Configuration menu.

 3. **Access the Reader:**
    Open your browser and navigate to `http://localhost:3000` (or the port you mapped).